 Joint mobilization

-A manual therapeutic technique aimed at restoring joint mobility, relieving pain and eliminating functional limitations.
+Manual therapy procedure focused on restoring joint mobility, relieving pain and eliminating functional limitations.

 Frequently Asked Questions